Semiparametric inference of effective reproduction number dynamics from wastewater pathogen surveillance data: The effective reproduction number of SARS-CoV-2 in Los Angeles, CA

-While the EIRR-ww model provides different estimates than any of the case-based methods, they largely agree with each other in terms of estimating one large increase in $R_{t}$ above 1 tied with the arrival of the Omicron variant in California in winter 2021.
+While the EIRR-ww model provides different estimates than any of the case-based methods, they mostly align, estimating one large increase in $R_{t}$ above 1 tied with the arrival of the Omicron variant in California in winter 2021.
 In contrast, the Huisman method estimates several dramatic changes in $R_{t}$ over short spans of time, most notably an increase from below one to above 2 at the start of October 2021.
-Overall, we think the EIRR-ww model provides a better estimate of $R_{t}$ than the Huisman method, both because it resembles estimates from other models using different data sources, and because it provides more epidemiologically plausible estimates than the Huisman method.
+Overall, we think the EIRR-ww model provides a better estimate of $R_{t}$ than the Huisman method.

-By incorporating the cumulative incidence compartment ($C(t)$) used in the EIR-cases model into the EIRR-ww model we are able to infer cumulative, and thus weekly, incidence using wastewater data.
-This allows us to estimate the time-varying posterior case detection rate by dividing the observed weekly case count by our posterior estimates of weekly incidence obtained from the EIRR-ww model.
 In addition, we calculate the case detection rate normalized by total diagnostic tests to account for changes in the case detection rate due to changes in available diagnostic tests.
-The posteriors are visualized in Figure \ref{fig:case_detect}.
+The posteriors are visualized in Figure A19.
 Both normalized and un-normalized versions of the estimated posterior case detection rate changed dramatically during the observation period.
-More details are available in Appendix Section \ref{la_case_detection}.
+More details are available in Web Section A.2.12.